 general courses teaching evaluations cv publications

-Title: Lecturer in Residence; Director of Research and Programs, Miller Institute for Global Challenges and the Law
+Title: Lecturer in Residence; Faculty Director, Honorable G. William and Ariadna Miller Institute for Global Challenges and the Law

 Email Address: firstname.lastname@example.org